Born: 1891, Theberton, Suffolk.

 James was 9 years old and living with his parents.

-Arthur Edwin Wyard, 47, in the Navy, born Ipswich.
+Arthur Edwin Wyard, 47, a Navvy, born Ipswich.

 Eliza Wyard (nee Gilbert), a Tailor – Trousers Finisher at home, born Kelsale, Suffolk.